HayderYousif/iwildcam-2019-fgvc6/README.md

 # Training
 We train Inceptionv3, ResNet152, and InceptionResnetv2 DCNN models with  pytorch using the region proposals from our background subtraction.
-We collected bounding box annotations from iNaturalist images 2017/2018 of the missing classes (9 classes) of the provided camera trap training images.
+We collected bounding box annotations from iNaturalist images 2017/2018 of the missing classes (9 classes) from the provided camera trap training images.

 # Testing